ha-lins/DTG-SI/README.md

 [--vocab_file=bert_config/all.vocab.txt]
 [--tfrecord_output_dir=bert/E2E]
 ```
-which processes the previous `[SAVE_PATH]/ckpt/hypos[STEP].valid.txt` into the above mentioned `x | y` fomat in TFRecord data files.
+which processes the previously generated file(`[SAVE_PATH]/ckpt/hypos[STEP].valid.txt`) during training into the above mentioned `x | y` fomat in TFRecord data files.
 Here:

 * `max_seq_length`: The maxium length of sequence.
 This includes BERT special tokens that will be automatically added.
 Longer sequence will be trimmed.
 * `vocab_file`: Path to a vocabary file used for tokenization.
 * `tfrecord_output_dir`: The output path where the resulting TFRecord files will be put in.
-Be default, it is set to `bert/E2E`.
+Be default, it is set to `bert/e2e_preparation`.

 ### Restore and evaluate
 We provide a pretrained transformer classifier model [link](https://drive.google.com/drive/folders/1jNaJ_R_f89G8xbAC8iwe49Yx_Z-LXr0i), which achieves 92% accuracy on the test set.
 Make sure that the pretrained model is put into the `bert/classifier_ckpt/ckpt` directory.
-Before the evaluation for content, remember to modify the file name of `config_data.py` manually.
+Before the evaluation for content, remember to modify the `test_hparam_1[dataset][files]` and `test_hparam_2[dataset][files]` of `config_data.py` manually.
 Then, run the following command to restore and compute the two content scores:

 ```bash
 cd bert/
 python3 bert_classifier_main.py  --do_pred --config_data=config_data --checkpoint=classifier_ckpt/ckpt/model.ckpt-13625
 [--output_dir=output_dir/]
 ```
-The cmd prints the two scores and the output is by default saved in `output/results_*.tsv`, where each line contains the predicted label for each instance.
+The cmd prints the two scores and the output is by default saved in `e2e_output/results_*.tsv`, where each line contains the predicted label for each instance.